jasperng-nus/tp/docs/UserGuide.md

 ![sort example](images/sort.png)

 :information_source: Remarks:
-- After sorting by start date or end date, you noticed that application that does not have their dates displayed is in between applications with their dates displayed, please refer to our [FAQ](#faq-questionquestionquestion).
+- After sorting by start date or end date, if you notice that there are companies without dates displayed interspersed between companies with their dates displayed, please refer to our [FAQ](#faq-questionquestionquestion).
 - After adding an application or editing the dates of an application, the sort command has to be run again, for it to be sorted.